The History of EECP

 “EECP is a Regenerative Therapy,” published in Frontiers in Bioscience magazine, clinical researchers from Texas A&M Health Science Center College of Medicine and Cardiology showed that EECP therapy is likely to regenerate circulatory stem cells of diseased organs in the body.

-EECP WorldWideAt Global Cardio Care centers, people with a variety of diseases (not only end-stage cardiovascular disease) can be treated with EECP therapy.
+EECP WorldWideAt Global Cardio Care centers, we rely on EECP history to treat people with a variety of diseases (not only end-stage cardiovascular disease) can be treated with EECP therapy.
 We focus on prevention of cardiovascular disease and education, not just end-stage of life treatment.
 That’s how we differentiate Global Cardio Care services over other institutions.
 There are more than 900 academic institutions and independent physician practices throughout the U.S and the world that use EECP therapy for cardiovascular disease.
 They include:

 - St. Francis Heart Hospital